 • Executive scorecards (individual performance)

-against their respective weighted balanced scorecard objectives.
+Although no incentives accrued to Executives in respect FY17, individual performance for Executives was assessed against their respective weighted balanced scorecard objectives.
 Details of these objectives are shown in Figure 4.

 Figure 4: Weighted balanced scorecard